Seth Klarman’s Margin of Safety is a rare and elusive book that sells for a huge premium over its

 Losses add up.
 One big loss or series of losses can set you back years.

 Everyone loves “spectacular gains”, that’s why chasing returns is so prevalent.
-Return chasers fail to see the risks involved.
-Investments with the potential for “spectacular gains” often introduce the potential to realize spectacular risks.
+Return chasers fail to recognize that “spectacular gains” are often followed by “spectacular losses.”

 Investors must recognize that the early success of an innovation is not a reliable indicator of its ultimate merit… At the time of issuance a new type of security will appear to add value in the same way that a new consumer product does.
 There is something – lower risk, higher return, greater liquidity, an imbedded put or call option to the holder or issuer, or some other wrinkle – that makes it appear superior (new and improved, if you will) to anything that came before.
 Although the benefits are apparent from the start, it takes longer for problems to surface.
 Neither cash-hungry issuers nor greedy investors necessarily analyze the performance of each financial-market innovation under every conceivable economic scenario.
 What appears to be new and improved today may prove to be flawed or even fallacious tomorrow.

 This is true for tech innovation, but Klarman is specifically talking about financial innovation.
-Some are just fads.
-Because if it works once on Wall Street, they’ll do it again (and again, and again) until supply exceeds demand and prices have nowhere to go but down.
-Financial fads are born of scarcity and die of excess.
+Wall Street has a knack for chasing investing fads.
+Because if it works once and Wall Street can make money from it, it’ll be sold until supply exceeds demand and prices have nowhere to go but down.

-Other innovations can take on a life of their own, infecting every area of business until the system blows up.
+It’s a process that’s repeated throughout market history.
 Klarman’s example is the junk bond phenomenon, which he dedicates a chapter to in the book.

 The theory pushed was that junk bonds offered higher returns but with a lower risk thanks to low default rates.
-Nobody did the basic math.
-When the denominator grows faster than the numerator – defaults/total issues – default rates look “safe”.
+Yet, nobody did the basic math.
+When the denominator grows faster than the numerator – defaults/total issues – default rates look “safe.”
 The rate of new junk bond issues grew so rapidly it easily outpaced the rate of defaults.

 It wasn’t until new issues slowed and ceased that the true high default rate was seen.
 Oversupply artificially lowered the default rate, led to the perception that a basket of junk bonds was just as safe as high-grade bonds, and everyone bought into it.
 But by then the damage was done.
 It had spilled into Savings and Loans and stock valuations.